The Best Online LPN-to-RN programs of 2025

 School NCLEX Pass Rate

-The NCLEX-RN pass rate tells you how well the program prepares students for the licensure exam.
-Pass rates that match or exceed the national average indicate higher program quality and teaching effectiveness.
+The school’s pass rate on the NCLEX-RN exam can provide insight into how well the program prepares graduates for the licensure evaluation.
+Pass rates that match or exceed the national average may indicate higher program quality and teaching effectiveness.

 School Graduation Rate

-Graduation rates measure the percentage of students who complete the program within the expected time frame.
-A higher graduation rate indicates a supportive learning environment and a commitment to preparing students for RN practice.
+Graduation rates measure the percentage of students who complete their program within the expected time frame.
+A higher graduation rate can indicate a supportive learning environment.

 Why Is Online LPN-to-RN Program Accreditation Important?

-Enrolling in an accredited nursing school grants access to many benefits.
-All the online LPN-RN programs listed in our rankings have been accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+Enrolling in an accredited nursing school can provide access to many benefits.
+All the online LPN-to-RN programs listed in our rankings have been accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).

-Some online LPN-to-RN programs let you complete all degree requirements remotely, while others may require you to attend a few on-campus sessions.
-Depending on the program, you may be able to arrange your own clinical placements, or you may have to travel to approved sites.
-Some online programs offer virtual clinical experiences.
+Some online LPN-to-RN programs let you complete all non-clinical coursework remotely, while others may require you to attend a few on-campus sessions.
+Depending on the program, you may be able to arrange your clinical placements, or you may have to travel to approved sites.

-The admission requirements for online LPN-to-RN programs depend on whether you are applying for an associate or bachelor’s degree, but all programs require an LPN or LVN degree from an accredited nursing program.
-Other common elements include a minimum GPA, placement exams, completion of specific nursing prerequisites, clinical hours, and an unrestricted and valid practical nursing license.
+The admission requirements for online LPN-to-RN programs depend on degree level and institution, but all schools require an LPN or LVN degree from an accredited nursing program.

 Admission Requirements

-The most common admission criteria include a high school diploma or GED certificate, an accredited LPN/LVN nursing program, and an unrestricted and current practical nursing license.
-Programs typically admit applicants with 6-12 months of work experience.
-Some schools may require the Test of Essential Academic Skills (TEAS) or other entrance exams.
+You’ll submit proof of completion for an accredited LPN/LVN nursing program and your practical nursing license.
+Programs may prefer that you possess work experience.
+Some schools may require the Test of Essential Academic Skills or other entrance exams.

 Admission Materials

-Make sure to submit all required documentation with your completed applications, including official transcripts, a record of prerequisite coursework, and proof of completion of a minimum number of clinical hours as determined by the state nursing board that issued your LPN license.
-You may also have to supply proof of LPN licensure and BLS/CPR certification, letters of recommendation, and employer verification letters.
+Applicants submit official transcripts and proof of completion of clinical hours.
+They may also have to supply proof of LPN licensure and BLS/CPR certification, letters of recommendation, and employer verification letters.

 GPA Requirement

-This requirement varies by program and can range from 2.0 to 3.0 on a 4.0 scale.
-You may have to demonstrate a GPA of 2.75 or higher in nursing prerequisite courses.
+This requirement varies by program and can range from a 2.0-3.0 GPA.
+You may also need a minimum 2.75 GPA in nursing prerequisite courses.

 What Can You Do With an ADN or BSN Degree?